IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_5.md

 Data quality check for this column is:
 > 90th percentile of `DepDelay` is under 60 minutes;

-Similarly to the previously considered `FlightSpeed`, we need to use custom check method with aggregation:
+Similar to the previously considered `FlightSpeed`, we need to use a custom check method with aggregation:

 ```python
 @register_check_method